Building a Child Safe Organisation

-Ongoing formation opportunities for existing clergy, parish staff and parishioners, including mandatory reporting and incident reporting.
+Ongoing formation opportunities for existing clergy, parish staff and parishioners.

 Child Safety Officers have been nominated with role description.

-Compliance and screening practices, including current and valid Working with Children Check and National Police Check.
+Compliance and screening practices, including current and valid Working with Children Check and National Police Certificate.

 Prevention strategies to prevent child abuse and to identify risks, comprising of policy and procedure reviews, risk analysis and meeting audit requirements.